 In the United States, there is no law against simply entering another’s personal space.
 However, many crimes involve space invasion, including simple assault, menacing, harassment, battery, and sex crimes.
 Human rights declarations generally include rights to bodily integrity, individual self-determination, and rights to privacy.

 Although considered property under historical law, pets and other animals are gradually gaining more protection and even explicit rights in some countries.
 But most can’t have complete bodily integrity, self-determination, and privacy because they don’t have the human-like cognition required to understand the consequences of their choices in human culture.
 We are accustomed to making decisions for them and it’s likely we will always have to do so to some extent.
 For instance, veterinary surgery and other intrusive procedures are “violations” of a dog’s bodily integrity.
-We don’t generally have ways to communicate with our dogs to ask their consent for such complex actions.
+We don’t have ways to consult our dogs about their willingness for these.

 We humans typically don’t respect dogs’ space bubbles to the degree they would probably prefer.
 Instead, we assume access, taking for granted that they want our petting and touching.
 Even when we are respectful, our species’ different ways are hard on them.
 As primates, we express affection by frontal proximity and hugging.
 For many dogs, this constitutes restraint and invasion.
 Additionally, as their caregivers, we must sometimes do intrusive things to their bodies or take them to strangers who do so.